-The Health Systems Division provides direct funding to 17 counties in the highest-need areas of Oregon that do not have a School-Based Health Center:
+The Health Systems Division provides direct funding to 17 counties in the highest-need areas of Oregon.
+These are areas that do not have a School-Based Health Center.

 The funds help these counties provide mental health services to approximately 70 schools.
 For schools served by this funding, view our provider map.

-Local mental health clinicians are placed directly in local schools to provide person-centered, trauma-informed rapid crisis and clinical interventions directly to youth and families, and to assist teachers with mental health related issues in their classrooms.
+Local mental health clinicians are placed directly in local schools to provide person-centered, trauma-informed rapid crisis and clinical interventions directly to youth and families.
+They also help teachers with mental health related issues in their classrooms.